tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 **How did this roster happen?** Fishman and Crystallis were a part of the same Creepwave roster as ATF, bzm, and Chuvash.
 After those three left for OG, the remaining members joined up with Stormstormer, Tobi, and Kataomi.
 They dominated Div 2 Tour 1, got promoted, and did well enough to not get relegated after Tour 2.
 They did so well, in fact, Puppey was like, "Hey nice carry.
 Mind if I yoink him?"
 It was probably more complicated than that, but the end result is Entity were looking to be carryless coming into Tour 3.

 A replacement happened to present itself in the form of 18 year old Russian core player, Pure.
-Now the reason he happened to suddenly become a free agent is a sore spot for people wanting to root for this team.
-Formerly playing for VP in EEU during Tour 2, [he drew a Russian militarist 'Z' on the minimap during a pause.](https://dotesports.com/dota-2/news/virtus-pro-dota-disqualified-dpc-regional-playoffs-pure-draws-z-on-mini-map) VP promptly released him a day later.
-[He later apologized after joining Entity,](https://twitter.com/puredota187/status/1533128464244609025) but many people either doubted the sincerity or considered the bridge to already be burned beyond repair.
+The reason he suddenly became a free agent is a sore spot for many people wanting to root for this team.
+Formerly playing for VP in EEU during Tour 2, [Pure drew a Russian militarist 'Z' symbol on the minimap during a pause.](https://dotesports.com/dota-2/news/virtus-pro-dota-disqualified-dpc-regional-playoffs-pure-draws-z-on-mini-map) VP promptly released him a day later.
+[He later apologized after joining Entity,](https://twitter.com/puredota187/status/1533128464244609025) but many people either doubted his sincerity or considered the bridge to already be burned beyond repair.

+An edgy teenager mistake or an actual war advocate?
+Up for you to decide.
 He is quite good at Dota, though.
-In the reductive and sarcastic words of Zack Fox, ["What's a couple of lives when you got bars?"](https://youtu.be/xzAOODb2124?t=132)

 **How was their DPC year?** 615 points